 Self-help is an important part of reducing this frustration.
 53% of customers feel that resolving their issues themselves is important, rather than contacting customer services.
 So implementing online self-help, customer forums for crowd-sourcing solutions and knowledge bases/FAQs is key to reducing customer dissatisfaction and helping to free up your service resource to assist with more complex issues.

 It is these complex issues that can cause customers’ disengagement with your brand.
 Complex issues often require multiple departments’ intervention, with referrals to more technical staff or back-office support teams for financial or system issues becoming more and more common.
 Your customer-facing staff can’t and shouldn’t be experts in everything.
 However, to combat customer dissatisfaction, they should be aware of the status and dimensions of a customer’s query, especially if this is a follow-up contact.
-Ticketing and issue management systems have long been critical parts of the response process, yet with explosion of technology and contact platforms, 80% of contact centers do not feel that their systems are ready for customers’ future demands, it’s clear that businesses have work to do to ensure that their systems can support their customer service ambitions.
+Ticketing and issue management systems have long been critical parts of the response process, yet with explosion of technology and contact platforms, 80% of contact centers do not feel that their systems are ready for customers’ future demands, and with 80% of businesses reporting that they offer ‘superior customer service’, while only 8% of their customers agree, it’s clear that businesses have work to do to ensure that their systems can support their customer service ambitions.

-Social media is key to ensuring that good customer experiences are shared, with 67% of people likely to spend money following recommendations of family and friends on social networks, and spun the story of the return into a multi-part social story outlining the stuffed animal’s adventures while parted from his young owner.
+Social media is key to ensuring that good customer experiences are shared, with 67% of people likely to spend money following recommendations of family and friends on social networks.
+Examining the reports of positive customer service stories, the ones that stand out are those that exceed customer expectation, offering a moment of delight that encourages the recipient to share, such as when Ritz-Carlton found Joshie the Giraffe for a distraught young customer, and spun the story of the return into a multi-part social story outlining the stuffed animal’s adventures while parted from his young owner.
 To create moments like that, businesses need to build an internal culture of sharing, with PR and marketing teams aware of and engaged with moments of positive service from front-line teams.

 He also adds that this online engagement, as well as any feedback or complaint forms shouldn't be missed, they're resolved to satisfaction, and that they're responded to immediately.
 He says: "This is of utmost importance.
 Industry average is at around 46 hours before queries get personally followed up, but this is way too long and can cause repeat queries and even negative comments on social media.
 This can cause an escalation of issues as the customer may feel that their matter is not being dealt with or they hold little-to-no importance to the company.
 The LeadCaller platform has been designed to resolve exactly this problem and provide customer service, sales and complaints with automated tools to attend to queries in less than 1 minute."

 But it’s not just the big stories that help boost a brand’s reputation (and therefore their sales and customer retention); every interaction your business has with it’s customers influences reviews and feedback.
-Moz state that having four or more negative articles about your brand in google searches can cost you up to 70% of your future sales,.
+Moz state that having four or more negative articles about your brand in google searches can cost you up to 70% of your future sales, while customers are likely to spend 31% more on a business with ‘excellent’ reviews.
 Every customer interaction is critical.

 As technology continues to evolve, customers will expect businesses to keep abreast of innovative ways to provide service.
 Businesses that offer new routes for contact, or easy ways of transacting through technology will find a corresponding increase in customer retention and new business.
 The top priority for customers is that service experience ‘makes things easy’ so businesses that stand out keep that tenet firmly in mind when offering new ways to interact.

-Aodhan MacCathmhaoil, from, a low cost waste & recycling service for small and medium Australian businesses, firmly believe and put into practice a focus on customer service.
+Aodhan MacCathmhaoil, from Waster, a low cost waste & recycling service for small and medium Australian businesses, firmly believes and puts into practice a focus on customer service.
 Currently using a plethora of channels - Live Chat, Phone, SMS, WhatsApp, Email and an on-line help centre.
 Even with all these facets covered they too believe further investment is needed and as such will be looking at using chat bots in 2018, primarily on an initial lead/enquiry basis before extending to chats in real time!

 One of customers’ key frustrations is authentication.
 All business have a legal responsibility to make sure customers are who they say they are, and current methods can feel cumbersome and restrictive to customers.
 Erste Bank in Austria have launched a video-based customer recognition system, allowing customers to use video-chat to validate documents and prove identity, allowing instant account opening online.
 Video and facial recognition for customer service is rare at the moment, so businesses that adopt these methods early may see some competitive first-mover advantages.